There are plenty of decent, thoughtful, and romantic proposal ideas. And lots of dumb ones. Get the pros and cons here.

 If she likes: Nostalgia, kitschy adventure, Chuck-E-Cheese

-Cons: It involves hiding the engagement ring.
-Which could mean losing the very expensive diamond ring.
-Note: hopefully you should realize this on your own, but hey, we're not taking any chances: don't bury your new $X,0000 bauble somewhere then leave it.
-Maybe bury something else, like a note that says "Will youmarry me?" then as she's reading it you pull the ring out of your pocket and finish the question.
+Cons: You’re hiding your very expensive diamond engagement ring.
+Which could mean losing your very expensive diamond engagement ring.
+Note: hopefully you should realize this on your own, but hey, we’re not taking any chances: don’t bury your new $X,0000 bauble somewhere then leave it.
+Maybe bury something else, like a note that says “Will you marry me?” then as she’s reading it you pull the ring out of your pocket and finish the question.

 Walk on the Beach